cogwizzle/my-php-starter/README.md

 2. Run `make run` to start the test server.

 ## Running Tests
-1. Run `make test` to run the tests.
+1. Run `make run-test` to run the tests.